Gastro-Laparoscopic Surgery: Minimally Invasive Care for Digestive Health

 • Laparoscopic colectomy for Crohn’s disease or ulcerative colitis

-Minimally invasive techniques reduce inflammation, bleeding, and recurrence in chronic conditions.
+Minimally invasive surgery helps reduce bleeding, inflammation, and the risk of recurrence in chronic bowel conditions.

 7. Colorectal Surgery (Laparoscopic)

-Colorectal surgery addresses conditions affecting the colon, rectum, and anus.
-These include cancer, fistulas, rectal prolapse, and more.
+Colorectal surgery addresses conditions of the colon, rectum, and anus, such as cancer, prolapse, or fistulas.

 • Low anterior resection (LAR) for rectal cancer